The Hills in East Quogue is a master-planned, seasonal resort development by Discovery Land Company, the premier resort builder in the world.

 -a local water recycling and purification effort using the golf course and grounds to remove excess nutrients from area groundwater

--$1,000,000 septic subsidy fund to deploy an advanced system at the East Quogue Elementary School
+– An advanced waste water system at the East Quogue Elementary School

 -the preservation of an additional 33 acres at the headwaters of Weesuck Creek, avoiding development in a sensitive area